krisnye/ion/README.md

   - [ ] Overload Float division to explicitly return NaN if necessary.
   - [ ] class instance functions to static functions
   - [x] class inheritance for type checking
-  - [ ] uniform function call syntax
+  - [ ] Uniform Function Call Syntax
 2015737048
   A reference to a Class is both a "Type" and a "value".
     Variable